ksator/VXLAN-EVPN/TRAINING/day-1/lab_guides/ADC_day1_EVPN_infra_lab_guide.md

 ## Notes about this lab

-* This lab will help to understand how to build an EVPN-VXLAN infrastructure in the following context
+* This lab will help to understand how to build an EVPN-VXLAN infrastructure in the following contexts
-  * eBGP underlay
+  * Use case 1 : eBGP for underlay and overlay
-  * eBGP overlay
+  * Use case 2 : ISIS for underlay and iBGP for overlay
   * **Notes** :
     * it is easy to translate it to an IGP underlay model by configuring RR on the spines for the overlay session.
     * the purpose of the training is to focus on EVPN and underlay is just a "transport" method.